Blog

 From 2019-2020, sales of menthol-flavored cigarettes made up 37% of all cigarette sales in the U.S.

 Many smokers tend to have strong preferences for specific brands and flavors.
-So, banning menthol will likely lead to many people who use menthol cigarettes making a quit attempt rather than switch to another product.
+So, removing menthol cigarettes from the market will likely spur many menthol smokers to make a quit attempt rather than switch to another product.

-The impact of such a ban would be astronomical.
+The impact of such regulation would be astronomical.
 Modeling data from recent research shows that between 1980 and 2018, menthol cigarettes were responsible for 10.1 million extra smokers and 378,000 early deaths.
-Without the ban, a similar toll is expected to continue.
+If menthol cigarettes are allowed to remain on the market, a similar toll can be expected to continue.

-How is the menthol ban an issue for priority populations?
+How are menthol cigarettes an issue for certain populations?

 Menthol cigarettes are used at much higher rates by young people, racial and ethnic minority groups, LGBTQ+ people, and other subgroups.
 This is not by accident.

-Research shows that menthol cigarettes disproportionally harm African-Americans and are responsible for exacerbating health disparities.
-A CDC report noted that African-Americans have a much higher risk for lung cancer than similar White Americans.
-Instituting a menthol ban could help African Americans who smoke menthol cigarettes make a quit attempt.
+Research shows that menthol cigarettes disproportionally harm Black/African Americans and are responsible for exacerbating health disparities.
+A CDC report noted that Black/African Americans have a much higher risk for lung cancer than similar White Americans.
+Taking menthol cigarettes off the shelves could help Black/African Americans who smoke menthol cigarettes make a quit attempt.

 How can EX Program help?

-The EX Program provides evidence-based quitting help to tobacco users who are impacted by the menthol ban:
+The EX Program provides evidence-based quitting help to people who smoke menthol cigarettes:

-• Our online EX Community has many members who have had to quit due to outside forces (for example, earlier flavor bans or high cigarette taxes).
-They can provide support to smokers who feel they are being forced to quit due to the menthol ban.
+- The EX Community has many members who had to quit due to outside forces (for example, earlier flavor restrictions or high cigarette taxes).
+They can provide support to smokers who feel they are being forced to quit when menthol cigarettes are no longer sold.
 For example, see this snapshot of a dialogue from our community showing support to a menthol user trying to quit.

-While the federal menthol ban is still under consideration, many local and state governments have already instituted menthol bans, such as Massachusetts, New Jersey, New York, Rhode Island, and California.
-(For a complete and up-to-date listing of states and localities that are banning menthol, visit “U.S. State and Local Issues: Ending the Sale of Flavored Tobacco Products.”)
+Many local and state governments have already instituted restrictions on menthol, including Massachusetts, New Jersey, New York, Rhode Island, and California.
+(For a complete and up-to-date listing of states and localities, visit “U.S. State and Local Issues: Ending the Sale of Flavored Tobacco Products.”)

-However, even without a national ban, it would be wise to prepare by having the appropriate quitting resources ready.
-For more information on how the EX Program can help your population quit tobacco for good, visit our Program page.
+Given the groundswell of support for this proposed rule on menthol cigarettes, it would be wise to prepare by having the appropriate quitting resources ready.
+For more information on how the EX Program can help your population quit tobacco for good, visit our program page.